Iraneus/betamedneed/about.md

 Enable users to get whatever they need for quality medical care fast on demand.

-Build users’ credit rating for more financing and credit options so users can get whatever they need when they need it and pay later.
+Build users’ credit rating while providing more financing and credit options so users can get whatever they need when they need it and pay later.

 Give users the opportunity to have more choices with quality options and affordable costs.